Albania–Germany relations

+Albania–Germany relations are the bilateral relations between Albania and Germany.

-Albania has an embassy in Berlin, a general consulate in Munich and 2 honorary consulates in Essen and Stuttgart.
+Albania has an embassy in Berlin, a general consulate in Munich and a honorary consulate in Essen and Stuttgart.
 Germany has an embassy in Tirana.

-The countries are both members of the North Atlantic Treaty Organization (NATO).
+The countries are both members of NATO and Council of Europe.
 As a member and founder of the European Union (EU), Germany supports Albania in its euro-integration path and is considered one of the strongest supporters of Albanian accession.

 History

+In the middle of the 18th century, Albanian stratioti were employed by Empress Maria Theresa during the War of the Austrian Succession against Prussian and French troops.

+After the Albanian declaration of Independence, Germany was one of the main European powers that recognized the new Albanian state at the London Conference of Ambassadors in December 1912.
+Shortly after, the new Albanian Principality was ruled by the German Prince Wilhelm zu Wied for six month in 1914.
+However, Albania and Germany didn't establish diplomatic relations until 18 May 1922.

+Relations during WWII

+On 9 September 1943, Nazi Germany launched an invasion of Albania following the collapse of Mussolini's fascist Italian government.
+The invasion was carried out by the 2nd Panzer Division, which deployed military convoys from Bulgaria, Greece, and Serbia into Albania.
+On 10 September, at 9AM, a special plenipotentiary for the Southeast region of the Ministry of Foreign Affairs, Hermann Neubacher, arrived in Tirana accompanied by special agent Von Schjager to oversee German interests in Albania.

 On 6 July 1943, the Wehrmacht massacred 107 Albanian civilians in the village of Borovë, near Korçë.
 The victims were between four months and 80 years old.
 Among the dead were infants killed in their cradles.

+West Germany and Albania during the Cold War

 Normal relations between Albania and West Germany had for years been blocked by disagreement over wartime reparations, while the communist Albania had a more friendly stance on East Germany.
 On 2 December 1949 the communist government recognized East Germany and in 1952 diplomatic relations were established.

-After 1961 the relations were frozen and remained so, for more than 20 years, until in 1984, the Minister President of Bavaria Franz Josef Strauss visited the than isolated communist Albania.
+After 1961 the relations were frozen and remained so, for more than 20 years, until in 1984, the Minister President of Bavaria Franz Josef Strauss visited the then-isolated communist Albania.
 The trip reflected Albania's wish for warmer ties with Western Europe.
 He was the first prominent West European politician to visit Albania since World War II.